ryandavidhartman/ScalaSchool/README.md

 [info] This is sbt 1.1.0
 If the sbt command is not found, you need to install sbt.

+If you are new to sbt it is recommended you read the first chapter, Getting Started with sbt, of the (Getting Started Guide)[http://www.scala-sbt.org/release/docs/Getting-Started.html]

+Starting sbt takes you to an interactive session.
+You will start sbt in a later step.

+Summary of important sbt commands

+exit - ends the sbt session
+help - lists the available commands compile - compiles the main sources test:compile - compiles the test and main sources test - runs tests after compiling the test and main sources console - starts the REPL with the project on the classpath run - runs a main class, passing args provided on command line clean - deletes files produced by the build in the target directory reload - reloads the project in the current sbt session sbtVersion - provides the version of sbt

+### Installing IntelliJ

+Download and install (IntelliJ IDEA Community Edition)[https://www.jetbrains.com/idea/download]

+After starting IntelliJ IDEA use the **Next:..** button on the **Customize IntelliJ IDEA** wizard to advance to Featured plugins
+**Install** Scala plugin

 ## Online Scala Resources:
 * [A Tour of Scala: Tutorial introducing the main concepts of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html)